-- In the song "Splish Splash", the narrator walks out of his bathroom smack into a dance party.
+- In Bobby Darin's "Splish Splash", the narrator walks out of his bathroom smack into a dance party.

 - In Heavy Rain, after Ethan's son is kidnapped by the Origami Killer, a mob of reporters shows up outside his door almost immediately.